 Last night’s dinner was fettuccine al cioccolato but, instead of anchovies which David Rocco used, per Speedy’s suggestion, I substituted crisp bacon bits.
 The pasta and chocolate dish was just so good.
 The melted chocolate was like silk that coated the pasta.
 The subtle sweetness was both highlighted and offset by the saltiness of the bacon.
 An uncomplicated recipe that yields a dish with complex flavors and textures.

-- 100 g. of fettuccine, cooked al dente in salted water
+- 100 grams fettuccine cooked al dente in salted water

-- ½ c. of dark chocolate morsels (if using a chocolate bar, chop finely before measuring)
+- 1/2 cup dark chocolate morsels (if using a chocolate bar, chop finely before measuring)